kulicuu/vulkano/examples/src/bin/studio/README.md

 ## Goals

-1. Live shader reload on file watch with immediate screen render effect.
+1. Live shader reload on file watch with immediate screen render effect.  **Done**

 2. Interface to adjust the application defined transformations (matrices generally, the ones that live in application/Rust logic rather than GPU/shader logic) live during runtime.
 This is pretty much the same as input for a game, except we'll be using it in a studio way to enable the developer to tranfer through various relevant morphisms.

+#### Note:

+Like the runtime-shader example, this should be run from the examples directory rather than the vulkano root.